haydenwalker980/dtel/Payment.md

 You can type `>lottery <Number of entries>` to enter the lottery.
 The draw is at EDT/EST 00:00 AM everyday.
 Each entry cost 5 credits and the money goes into the jackpot.

 ### Checking your balance
 You can use `>balance` in any channel, even the channel doesn't have DTel service enabled.
-The server must have DTel installed.
+The server must have DTel added, though.

 ### I'm a developer and I want DiscordTel to accept payments from my bot!
 DiscordTel no longer set up individual integrations.
 Please consider [integrating with Discoin](http://discoin.gitbooks.io/docs).